koreacsl/PodBeater/README.md

 -----

 ## ⚙️ Step 2.
 Environment Configuration
-You'll need to set up the environment as described in the `env/` folder.
+You'll need to set up the local registry on the cluster as described in the `env/` folder.

-The following description outlines only the basic steps; for detailed setup instructions, please refer to the `README.md` file in the `/env` folder.

 -----